open-telemetry/opentelemetry-operator/cmd/otel-allocator/README.md

 distribute targets of the PrometheusReceiver on all deployed Collector instances.
 The release version matches the operator's most recent release as well.

-In essence, Prometheus Receiver configs are "stolen" and replaced with a http_sd_configs directive that points to the Allocator, these are then loadbalanced/sharded to the collectors.
-In addition, the TargetAllocator can discover targets via Prometheus CRs (currently ServiceMonitor, PodMonitor) which it presents as scrape configs and jobs on the `/scrape_configs` and `/jobs` endpoints respectively.
+In essence, Prometheus Receiver configs are overridden with a http_sd_configs directive that points to the Allocator, these are then loadbalanced/sharded to the collectors.
+The Prometheus Receiver configs that are overridden are what will be distributed with the same name.
+In addition to picking up receiver configs, the TargetAllocator can discover targets via Prometheus CRs (currently ServiceMonitor, PodMonitor) which it presents as scrape configs and jobs on the `/scrape_configs` and `/jobs` endpoints respectively.

 # Usage
-The `targetAllocator:` controls the TargetAllocator general properties.
+The `spec.targetAllocator:` controls the TargetAllocator general properties.
 Full API spec can be found here: [api.md#opentelemetrycollectorspectargetallocator](../../docs/api.md#opentelemetrycollectorspectargetallocator)

-A basic example that deploys, but does nothing.
+A basic example that deploys.
 ```yaml
 apiVersion: opentelemetry.io/v1alpha1
 kind: OpenTelemetryCollector